-'Productive day' for firefighters as Thomas Fire containment rounds corner
+Half of California's Thomas Fire contained, but winds expected to return

 Story highlights

+- Gusty winds expected to return to Southern California later this week

-- Weather and wind direction aid firefighters in controlling Thomas Fire
+- Weather and wind direction have helped firefighters in controlling Thomas Fire

-(CNN)Firefighters battling one of the biggest blazes in California's history hailed a "productive day" as weather conditions continue to turn in favor of the men and women trying to bring the Thomas Fire under control.
+(CNN)Firefighters battling one of the biggest blazes in California's history hailed a "productive day" as weather conditions helped in the effort to bring the Thomas Fire under control.

-Monday saw a significant landmark reached, with 50% of the fire contained.
+Monday saw a significant landmark reached, with 50% of the fire contained, and the weather was expected to cooperate Tuesday, with winds of 5 to 10 mph.

-Mark Brown, operations section chief for the California Department of Forestry and Fire Protection, also known as Cal Fire, said that "good progress" was being made in the effort to bring the fire, which has already claimed the life of one firefighter, under control.
+"Good progress" was being made, said Mark Brown, operations section chief for the California Department of Forestry and Fire Protection, also known as Cal Fire.

-"It's nice to have a couple of days in a row where we've had good progress," Brown said.
-"The weather conditions were just right for us; the winds were blowing into the fire."
+"The weather conditions were just right for us," Brown said "The winds were blowing into the fire."

-Cooler temperatures and a higher relative humidity were also aiding firefighters in their efforts.
-Cal Fire reported that the fire is expected to fully controlled by the end of the first week of January.
+Cooler temperatures and a higher relative humidity also aided the firefighters.
+Cal Fire reported the blaze is expected to be fully controlled by the end of the first week in January.
+It has claimed the life of one firefighter.

+But fire weather watches are posted for Santa Barbara County late Wednesday into Thursday.
+Winds could gust to 60 mph, potentially leading to the fire spreading rapidly again.
+And gusty winds are to return to Los Angeles and Ventura counties on Thursday and Friday.

-As many as 271,000 acres have been burned so far, meaning that the Thomas Fire is on course to be California's biggest in recorded history by January 7 -- the date authorities expect to have it contained.
+As many as 271,000 acres have burned so far, meaning the Thomas Fire is on course to be California's biggest in recorded history by January 7 -- the date authorities expect to have it contained.
 The largest, the 2003 Cedar Fire near San Diego, destroyed 273,246 acres.

-The fire also is currently the third-most destructive in structure losses, with more than 1,000 buildings burned, according to Cal Fire.
+The Thomas Fire also is the third-most destructive in structure losses, with more than 1,000 buildings burned, according to Cal Fire.

-To date, it has burned an area larger than New York City, Washington D.C. and San Francisco combined -- and is larger than any city in California except Los Angeles.
+To date, it has burned an area larger than New York City, Washington, D.C., and San Francisco combined -- and is larger than any city in California except Los Angeles.

 About $110 million has been spent fighting the massive blaze, fire officials said.
 This year has been the costliest for wildfires in US history.
 Damages topped $10 billion even before the current fires began in Southern California.